 |Kean, Bethfirstname.lastname@example.org||307.778.1316||Instructor, Vocal Music||School of Arts and Humanities|

-Maureen Boddicker teaches private lessons in voice at LCCC.
+Maureen Boddicker teaches Diction and private lessons in voice at LCCC.
 She has established herself as one of the favorite midwest regional sopranos in oratorio and operatic works.
 Concert repertoire includes the major works of J.S.
 Bach, Vivaldi, Händel, Purcell, Mozart, Handel, Haydn, Beethoven, Fauré, Charpentier, Brahms, Honegger, Mendelssohn, Barber, Rutter, Orff, Dave Brubeck, Bernstein and Villa-Lobos, with orchestras in Colorado, Wyoming, Kansas and Illinois.
 Favorite operatic credits are Norina in Don Pasquale, Miss Silverpeal in The Impressario, Mrs. Ford in The Merry Wives of Windsor and Papagena in Die Zauberflöte.

 Internationally, Boddicker has performed for festivals in New Zealand, Sweden, England, Japan, Rome and Brazil, and was featured as a recitalist on Princess Cruises.